MISP/misp-airgap/README.md

 1. **Download Images**

     You can download the images from the [MISP images page](https://images.misp-project.org/).
 It is recommended to use the latest version of the images.
 For a minimal air-gapped setup, you need the following images:
     - `MISP`
     - `MySQL`
     - `Redis`

     If you want to use MISP Modules, you also need the `Modules` image.

 2. **Verify Signature**

     Download the signature file for the images you want to use.
 You can find the signature files in the same directory as the images.
 Verify the signature using GPG:

+    You can find the public key for verifying the images on CIRCL's [PGP key server](https://openpgp.circl.lu/pks/lookup?op=get&search=0xec1862fc82cdaf7aebabc002287b725897d881d2).

     Import the MISP-airgap public key:
       ```bash
       gpg --import /path/to/misp-airgap.asc
       ```
     Verify the signature using GPG:
       ```bash
       gpg --verify /path/to/file.sig /path/to/file
       ```

 3. **Transfer images and repo to air-gapped system**:

     Transfer the exported images and the whole repo to your air gapped system.

 ### Interactive Mode